Laf111/CEMU-Batch-Framework/README.md

 - GLCache backup/restore per game (AMD, NVIDIA);

 - Automatic GLCache cleanup when updating display drivers;

-- Handling game stats for every user taking all CEMU's versions (>= 1.15.18) and all hosts into account;

 - Secure CEMU threads by using a lock file (Though you won't be able to open multiple instances at once);